simonewebdesign/simonewebdesign/source/_posts/2018-02-21-dont-stop-learning.md

 ---

 Anyway, that's just part of my story about becoming a better programmer.
 I'm not sure what the point is, I just felt like writing it down.
-But if, like me, you're one of those people that need some 'takeaway' from a story, I guess it §uld be this:
+But if, like me, you're one of those people that need some 'takeaway' from a story, I guess it should be this:

 > Just don't stop learning, ever.